-In part 7 of this series, we talk about how to use massage gun on quads, or specifically, using your HYDRAGUN to help maintain quad health and decrease soreness and pain from intense workouts.
+In this blog post, we talk about how to use a massage gun on quads, or specifically, using your Hydragun to help maintain quad health and decrease soreness and pain from intense workouts.
 So make sure you get a Hydragun right now and let’s begin your recovery.

-Your HYDRAGUN comes with 6 attachment heads – 4 regular and 2 stainless steel.
+Your Hydragun comes with 7 attachment heads – 4 regular and 3 stainless steel.

-You can use your HYDRAGUN all over the body, from the neck, shoulders, torso, legs and feet.
+You can use your HYDRAGUN massage gun all over the body, from the neck, shoulders, torso, legs, and feet.

 Using a Massage Gun on Quad Muscles